17 Meanings

 And when she built you, brother, she broke the mold

-That attitude's a power stronger than death, alive and burning her stone cold
+Bad attitude's a power stronger than death, oh I've been burning or stone cold

 When they built you, brother

-Terry's Song [Bonus Track] Lyrics as written by Bruce Springsteen
+Cover art for Terry's Song lyrics by Bruce Springsteen

 This song is actually about one of his friends I think, there's something on it in the album booklet.
 I think it's about his friend dying (which actually happened) and he talks about all these great buildings and art pieces and how they can be rebuilt, but there is no way to bring his friend back.
 They "broke the mold" so to speak.